hidetzugu/NotTheEnd/README.md

 On our initial TODO list are:

-- Changing The End's terrain to be composed of an evergrowing asteroid bell, instead of just one in the middle.
+- Changing The End's terrain to be composed of an evergrowing asteroid belt, instead of just one in the middle.

 - Changing The End portal mechanics so that the portals work both ways.